Pen tools

 How to use:

-1. Select the Polygon tool from the toolbar
+- Select the Line tool from the toolbar

 As you draw, a measurement guide shows the distance between your last two points.